riestiyazain/video_distortion_classification/README.md

-# Uncertainty quantification for video distortion identification model
+# Uncertainty quantification for video distortion classification model

 This project focuses on uncertainty quantification for video distortion classification models using Monte Carlo Dropout.
 ## Dataset